RebeccaOyinloye/Nigeria_Rental_Experience_User_Segmentation/README.md

 - preference: Users openness to using a platform to facilitate rent
 - perception of agent fee

+  Demographic segmentation
-  Demographic segmentation: Not included as the dataset did not capture demographic variables such as age, gender or income.
+  - Not included as the dataset did not capture demographic variables such as age, gender or income.